arielnh56/OctoSonar/README.md

 # OctoSonar library for Arduino
-Version: 1.0.1<br>
+Version: 1.1.0<br>
-Release date: 6/30/2017<br>
+Release date: 7/26/2017<br>
 https://hackaday.io/project/19950-hc-sr04-i2c-octopus-octosonar
 https://www.tindie.com/stores/arielnh56/

 ## Summary

 This is a library for the Arduino IDE that allows the polling of multiple ultrasonic distance sensors using the I2C bus and a single hardware interrupt pin.
-It assumes a PCF8574(A) type port expander to trigger the sensors, and tri-state buffers to multiplex the echo signals.
-It is specifically developed and maintained to support the author's OctoSonar boards version 2.0+.
+It assumes a PCF8574(A) or PCF8575 type port expander to trigger the sensors, and tri-state buffers to multiplex the echo signals.
+It is specifically developed and maintained to support the author's OctoSonar boards version 2.0+ and OctoSonarX2.
 For earlier boards see the SonarI2C library.

 It has been developed for use with the HC-SR04 sensor - and has been tested with units from multiple manufacturers.